-We began our 124th year on a bright note as the Calumet Water Reclamation Plant underwent an overhaul and received an award from the American Council of Engineering Companies of Illinois.
+As the Metropolitan Water Reclamation District of Greater Chicago (MWRD) rings in the new year, a look back at 2013 offers the opportunity to revisit our achievements as we forge ahead into 2014.
+We began the year on a bright note as the Calumet Water Reclamation plant underwent an overhaul and received an award from the American Council of Engineering Companies of Illinois.
 The project included the construction of 12 new primary settling tanks and eight new aerated grit tanks to replace under-sized and antiquated facilities.

-This award was followed by even better news as Governor Pat Quinn announced that the District would receive a \$250 million low-interest loan through the Illinois Clean Water Initiative.
+This award was followed by even better news as Governor Pat Quinn announced that the MWRD would receive a \$250 million low-interest loan through the Illinois Clean Water Initiative.
 This funding allowed us to move forward with projects crucial for improving the water environment and protecting public health.